weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 ### A Collection first Approach

 With the new v3 client, we've opted focus on collections as primary method of interaction with your Weaviate database.
-We've also utilized strong typing through custom Typescript types and user-defined generics.
+We've also utilized strong typing through custom TypeScript types and user-defined generics.

 // show query
 // change order